 Jesus is equal with the Holy Spirit >> Power of

 Jesus Christ?
-No, the Holy Spirit and the Spirit of Jesus are one and the
+No, the Holy Spirit and the Spirit of Jesus are the same Spirit!

-Himself making His debut on the earth in Spirit form.
-We have all heard the
+Himself making His return to the earth in Spirit form.

 Phi 1,20-25